danielobyrne/catalystcloud-docs-historical/source/migration-strategy-guide/cloud-native-redesign.rst

 This is the most difficult method of migration as it entails restructuring your entire system.
-A fully Cloud Native system should have each process or application containerised so that it's resources are securely isolated from every other process on your system.
+A fully Cloud Native system should have each process or application containerized so that it's resources are securely isolated from every other process on your system.
 It should also be dynamically orchestrated and managed and it should be microservice-oriented.
 This is the end goal of what a cloud platform should be, however this is not to say that every